-- 1. Within the framework of the third year of the programme (semester 5), the student may choose a minor offered by the Faculty. - 2.
-In addition to paragraph 1 students may subject solely to prior approval of the Board of Examiners and the Board of Examiners of the other programme choose to take minors provided by another UM faculty, another Dutch university, or a foreign university. - 3.
-The Board of Examiners may withhold the approval referred to in paragraph 2 if, in its opinion, the proposed elective is in terms of content too similar to components taken previously or to be taken by the student and would result in duplication. - 4.
+- 1. Within the framework of the third year of the programme (semester 5), the student may choose a minor offered by the Faculty or, subject solely to prior approval of the Board of Examiners and the Board of Examiners of the other programme, choose to take minors provided by another UM faculty, another Dutch university, or a foreign university. - A student who has successfully completed the "Educatieve minor" with a study load of 40 ECTS qualifies to work as a teacher of Biology in junior general secondary education and the first three years of senior general secondary education and pre-university education after obtaining the BSc RMT diploma. - 3.
+The Board of Examiners may withhold the approval referred to in paragraph 1 if, in its opinion, the proposed elective is in terms of content too similar to components taken previously or to be taken by the student and would result in duplication. - 4.
 The minor must have a total study load of at least 30 ECTS.
 If the chosen minor has a study load of more than 30 ECTS, these credits will also be noted on the list of examination components, but will not count towards the study load referred to in Article 3.5. - 5.
-All practical details are set out in the document 'Rules and Requirements minors' year 3 BMS-study year'.
-This document can be found on the Student Portal.
+All practical details are set out on the intranet/FHMLweb page "Minor information (BA RMT)", available through the Student Portal.